 I have also found more intricate designs that use interlocking crochet.
 These are a little more advanced.

 However, once you have practiced the basics and know how the technique works, why not give them a go!

 Both of these patterns come with full tutorials so you can explore new patterns even if you have just started with this technique.

 This is a beautiful baby blanket accompanied by a thorough video tutorial, check out the pattern HERE.

 Interlocking Tiles Crochet Blanket

 Check out this stunning crochet blanket pattern consisting of 12 squares HERE.

-I hope you enjoyed this herringbone double crochet stitch tutorial.
+I hope you enjoyed this interlocking crochet tutorial.
 I have more free crochet tutorials that you might enjoy right here on the blog.

 If you think your crochet crew would like it too, share the pattern link with them!
 You can also shout from the rooftops, however, it would be more effective if you share this pattern on your social media…